Robbie-Truter/github_commit_explorer/README.md

 Due to time constraints, not all desired features could be implemented.
 Potential future enhancements include:

-- **Commit Filtering and Sorting** – Allow filtering commits by author or date, and add sorting options for better navigation.
 - **Enhanced Error Handling** – Provide clearer error messages and more specific feedback for different failure scenarios.
 - **Testing with Vitest** – Add unit and integration tests to ensure code reliability.
 - **Component Separation** – Split commits and commit details into dedicated components, each with its own Pinia store, loading state, and error handling.